Welcome to Clevedon Medical Centre

 New Appointment System

-From Mid May 2016 we will be operating a new appointment system in the practice.
+From Mid May 2016 have been operating a new appointment system in the practice.
 We hope that this new operational model will be better able to meet demand and provide patients with a better choice of appointments.

 Over recent months we have expanded our practice team to include new clinicians with a wider range of skills and expertise which we believe will be of significant benefit to the practice and patients going forward.